 Organisations consistently develop unique understandings on both micro and macro levels.
-Knowledge management processes are designed to turn this information into resources that aid the pursuit of objectives.
+Knowledge management processes are designed to turn this information into resources that aid the pursuit of business goals.
 Having become an established discipline in 1991, knowledge management has, like the majority of modern organisational practices, been improved by advancements within the field of information technology.

-The tasks of amassing, disseminating, managing, and leveraging knowledge can all be enhanced by a digital transformation roadmap that pays due to their importance.
+The tasks of amassing, disseminating, managing, and leveraging knowledge can all be enhanced by a digital business transformation roadmap that pays due to their importance.
 Indeed, if an organisation does not have knowledge management frameworks in place, or even if they are poorly or loosely defined, a digital transformation strategy should address this as a matter of urgency.

 Below, I will outline the infrastructural changes that are likely to be needed for the creation of a centralised and accessible knowledge base.
 I will also make note of strategic approaches capable of enrichening this resource, increasing the likelihood of it delivering innovative approaches and substantive improvements to performance.

 The creation, analysis and dissemination of data is the lifeblood of effective knowledge management.
-In 2018, a study revealed that a total of 26.8 billion gigabytes of data were being created every single day.1 A single organisation’s contribution to this figure will be minimal, of course, but it’s a startling figure that reinforces the need for infrastructure offering substantial storage capacities being required to effectively manage knowledge.
+In 2018, a study revealed that a total of 26.8 billion gigabytes of data were being created every single day.1 A single organisation’s contribution to this figure will be minimal, of course, but it’s a startling figure that reinforces the need for infrastructure offering substantial storage capacities being required to manage knowledge effectively.

 In 2016, it was discovered that the average company managed 163 terabytes of data.
 This figure increased to 347 terabytes for the average enterprise.2 Attributable to the considerable value that portions of data inevitably hold, these figures are certain to have grown in parallel with awareness of big data’s capabilities.

 Whilst high-capacity infrastructure would historically have been expensive, its virtual equivalent is both affordable and easily accessed.
-Spending on these assets is also easily optimised with organisations able to purchase only the total storage they require, but scale instantaneously whenever additional resources are needed.
+Spending on these assets is also easily optimised with organisations able to purchase only the total storage they require, but scale instantly whenever additional resources are needed.

 Traditional leadership models are reliant on clear hierarchies where knowledge is created by senior stakeholders and disseminated down chains of command.
-Such models fail to take advantage of the often-considerable information front-line employees possess by virtue of experience.
+Such models fail to take advantage of the often considerable information front-line employees possess by virtue of experience.
 An organisation’s C-suite are unlikely to engage with customers in the same way an account manager is, for example.
 The latter’s understandings of customers’ pain points will be different – and valuable – as a result.

 Individual experiences also shape outlooks and directly influence the way we form ideas.
-Circumstances are often chaotic and our experiences random.
+Circumstances are often chaotic and our experiences are random.
 Innovative thought is, as a direct result, not the preserve of an organisation’s leaders.
 It can originate from anyone and expression should be encouraged.

 This, though, is dependent upon the implementation of platforms that provide all employees with the means to seamlessly share knowledge.
 Fortunately, numerous out-of-the-box applications are available.
 In the event that none are suitable, a piece of bespoke software can be commissioned.

-The existence of a platform through which employees are able to share ideas will not result in the greater dissemination of internal knowledge.
+The existence of a business application through which employees are able to share ideas will not result in the greater dissemination of internal knowledge.
 This can only be achieved by creating a culture that prizes ideas and innovative thinking; a working environment that truly engages employees and nurtures their emotional connection to the organisation.

 At first, it may be necessary to encourage or even cajole employees before they will contribute.
-The benefits of fostering such a culture, though, stems from the cyclical relationship between listening and engagement: employees who believe they are listened to are 4.6 times more likely to feel empowered and make a telling contribution.3
+The benefits of fostering such a culture, though, stem from the cyclical relationship between listening and engagement: employees who believe they are listened to are 4.6 times more likely to feel empowered and make a telling contribution.3

 An engaged workforce will do more than contribute to a knowledge base.
 It will enhance your organisation in every conceivable way.